 Belle Isle Park Multimodal Mobility Study

-To help ease traffic congestion and increase public safety at Belle Isle Park, the Michigan Department of Natural Resources, in partnership with the Michigan Department of Transportation and the Belle Isle Conservancy, has launched a comprehensive multimodal transportation and traffic study, expected to be completed by the end of 2023.
+To help ease traffic congestion and increase public safety at Belle Isle Park, the DNR, in partnership with the Michigan Department of Transportation and the Belle Isle Conservancy, launched a comprehensive multimodal transportation and traffic study.
 Wade Trim, a metro Detroit-based engineering consultant firm, will complete the study.

 The purpose of the study is to increase safety and enjoyment, improve wayfinding and ease travel for all users and modes.
 The goal is to develop a phased strategy for implementing sustainable improvements to better manage all modes of travel, circulation and parking on the island.